DETAILED ACTION

 MPEP § 2163 states that a “representative number of species” means that the species which are adequately described are representative of the entire genus.
 Thus, when there is substantial variation within the genus, one must describe a sufficient variety of species to reflect the variation within the genus.

-Because only three species is identified and the state of the art, described above, would not allow an artisan to at once envision all of the nucleic acids encoding a HER2-specific antibody comprising 98% identity to SEQ ID NOs: 62, 64, or 66, three species cannot be considered representative of a genus.
+Because only three species are identified and the state of the art, described above, would not allow an artisan to at once envision all of the nucleic acids encoding a HER2-specific antibody comprising 98% identity to SEQ ID NOs: 62, 64, or 66, three species cannot be considered representative of a genus.
 One of skill in the art would reasonably conclude that applicant was not in possession of the required genus of nucleic acids encoding antibodies to allow complete exchange of the CDR residues as claimed.

 Identifying characteristics and structure/function correlation